 Public-interest litigants across the political spectrum pursue their ideological goals in court.
-In such cases, a private plaintiff or group of private plaintiffs (frequently using the class action procedure)5 sue the government for failure to comply with constitutional mandates or statutory requirements.
-6 Because of the very nature of their claims, which resonate beyond their individual circumstances, public-interest litigation often draws intervenors.
-Usually, intervenors align with private plaintiffs against a public entity defendant.8 Occasionally, intervenors align with a public entity plaintiff against a public entity defendant.
-Plaintiff-intervenors may recover fees under both federal and state "private attorney general" fee-shifting statutes when the intervenors show that their contribution was necessary and important.10
+11 In such cases, a private plaintiff or group of private plaintiffs (frequently presented as a class action)12 typically sues the government for failure to comply with constitutional mandates or statutory requirements.13 Because of the very nature of their claims, which resonates beyond their individual circumstances, public-interest litigation often draws intervenors.
+14 Usually, intervenors align with private plaintiffs against a public entity defendant.
+15 Occasionally, intervenors align with a public entity plaintiff against a public entity defendant.
+16 Plaintiff-intevenors may recover fees under both federal and state "private attorney general" fee-shifting statutes when the intervenors show that their contribution was necessary and important.
+17

-Fee-seeking intervenors who align with public entity defendants, however, present greater concerns, particularly in California.
-As explained below, under federal law, defendant-intervenors can recover fees against public-interest plaintiffs only under the most narrow circumstances: when the lawsuit was frivolous, unreasonable, or without foundation at the time it was filed.
-California appellate courts have not yet determined when defendant-intervenors are entitled to recover fees from a public-interest plaintiff under California Code of Civil Procedure § 1021.5.
+Fee-seeking intervenors who align with public entity defendants, however, present far greater concerns, particularly in California.
+As explained below, 18 under federal law, defendant-intervenors can recover fees against a public-interest plaintiff only under the most narrow circumstances, when the plaintiff's lawsuit was frivolous, unreasonable, or without foundation at the time it was filed.
+19 California appellate courts have not yet determined when defendant-intervenors are entitled to recover fees from a public-interest plaintiff.
 The appellate courts' silence has emboldened trial courts to make such awards, a new development in public-interest litigation.
-For example:
+Three examples follow:

 Charter School Facilities.
 Adopted in 2000, Proposition 39 requires school districts to provide facilities to charter schools within the districts under certain circumstances.
-12 The California School Boards Association, a nonprofit private organization, 13 sued the California State Board of Education to invalidate regulations implementing Proposition 39.
-The trial court granted intervention to the California Charter Schools

-Association, a private advocacy organization that promotes the interests of charter schools statewide, and which was aligned with the defendant State.
-After extensive litigation resulted in a published decision upholding the regulations, 14 the defendant-intervenor Charter Schools Association sought fees from the plaintiff School Boards Association.
+The California School Boards Association, a nonprofit private organization, sued the California State Board of Education to invalidate regulations implementing Proposition 39.
+The trial court granted intervention to the California Charter Schools Association, a private advocacy organization that promotes the interests of charter schools statewide, 22 aligned with the defendant State.
+After extensive litigation resulted in a published decision upholding the regulations, 23 the defendant-intervenor Charter Schools Association sought fees from the plaintiff School Boards Association.
 The trial court awarded \$46,250.
-15 There was no appeal.
+24 There was no appeal.

 Ballot Access Initiative.
-Six individual activists who promoted ballot access for new and minor parties and independent candidates sued California elections officials to overturn Proposition 14, the "top two law" that permits only the candidates who received the first and second highest vote totals in the primary to run in the subsequent general election.
-16 As a practical matter, this means that the general election often features two candidates from the same party.
-Although the California Attorney General's office defended the law on behalf of the election officials, the initiative's sponsors 17 moved to intervene to share in the law's defense.
-The trial court upheld the law and the Court of Appeal affirmed.
-18 The plaintiffs chose not to petition the California Supreme Court for review and undoubtedly thought the litigation was over.
-However, the defendant-intervenors moved for attorney fees.
-Over plaintiffs' objections, the Superior Court awarded nearly \$245,000.19 There was no appeal.
+Six individual activists who promoted ballot access for new and minor parties, and independent candidates, sued California elections officials to overturn the newly adopted Proposition 14, the "top two law" that permits only the candidates who received the first and second highest vote totals in the primary to run in the subsequent general election.25 As a practical matter, this means that the general election often features two candidates from the same political party.
+Although the California Attorney General's office defended the law on behalf of the election officials, the initiative sponsors26 moved to intervene to share in the law's defense.
+The trial court upheld the law and the California Court of Appeal affirmed.27 The plaintiffs chose not to petition the California Supreme Court for review and undoubtedly thought the litigation was over.
+However, the defendant-intervenors moved for attorneys' fees.
+Over plaintiffs' objections, the San Francisco Superior Court awarded nearly \$245,000.28 There was no appeal.